labring/sealos/docs/4.0/docs/getting-started/use-sealos-registry.md

 First, you should create an organization in sealos cloud imagehub application.

-After that, you can tag your image with domain `hub.sealos.cn`, than push it!
+After that, you can tag your image with domain `hub.sealos.cn` and your organization name, than push it!

 ```shell
 $ sealos login -k config.yml hub.sealos.cn